 Primer vs All in One Paint Difference

-If you stop to think about it for a moment, whether you use the all in one or apply a primer before the final coat of paint you are still painting the walls over at least 3 times.
+If you stop to think about it, whether you use the all in one or apply a primer before the final coat of paint you are still painting the walls over at least 3 times.

 If you are purchasing the trendy well marketed paint and primer in one, which is advertised by most box stores and not by the independent quality paint product manufacturers consider this when calculating how much paint you will need to buy.